 I was born in Canada but moved to the Netherlands at the age of twelve.
 I later graduated from the Design Academy in Eindhoven and trained as a goldsmith for 5 years.

 Even as a child I can remember liking old and weathered objects.
-Later I learned about the Japanese concept of “Wabi Sabi” which describes the sense of melancholy and spiritual longing I felt and still feel when experiencing the marks that time, weather, and loving use leave on an object.
+Later I learned about the Japanese concept of “Wabi Sabi”.
+This describes the sense of melancholy and spiritual longing I felt and still feel when experiencing the marks that time, weather, and loving use leave on an object.

-That’s why the jewelry I began designing in 1993 was made from used materials.
-I originally used biscuit tins and bottle caps and ended up (for now) using used / vintage sterling silver.
+That’s why the jewelry I began designing in 1991 was made from used materials.
+I originally used biscuit tins and bottle caps and transitioned later to used / vintage sterling silver.

-At the same time it is important to me that my jewelry is sustainable.
-That means that I make sure my manufacturing process impacts the environment as little as possible and that my materials are from responsible sources.
-Also, any “new” silver I use has been recycled and refined using environmentally safe practices.
+It is very important to me that my jewelry is sustainable.
+That means that I make sure my manufacturing process impacts the environment as little as possible.
+And that my materials are from responsible sources.
+Also, any “new” silver I use is recycled silver and has been refined using environmentally safe practices.